dustinpfister/blog_posts/_posts/lodash_sortby.md

 ## 1 - lodash sort by method and what to know first

 This is one of my many posts on lodash methods, this one is on the \_.sortBy method that works like the sort array prototype method in native javaScript, but works a little differently.
-Here I will be writing about that method a bit, as well as the corresponding Array.sort when it comes to just working with javaScript by itself.
-This is not a getting started post on lodash, or javaScript in general.
+Here in this section I will be starting out with the lodash sort by method, and I will be getting to vanilla javaScript alternatives to this method later in the content of this post.

+This is not a getting started post on lodash, or javaScript in general so I assume that you have at least some background with javaScript in general and how to go about using an external javaScript library such as lodash.
+If not then much of the content in this post might prove to still be a bit to advanced for you at this time.
+So then it might be a good idea to take a step back and start out with some kind of [getting started with javaScript](/2018/11/27/js-getting-started/) type post first.

 ### 1.1 - Basic example of lodash \_.sortBy